sanjaykannappan/mynk-automation/README.md

         pip install -r reuirements.txt

     4. Run the tests
-        - make sure chrome driver is there in the environment
         - cd <path to base project dir>
         - run the command
             pytest  tests\